 JB: “When you first got your role, how did you assess the work to be done in order to help scale?”

-When Denis started at Selina he knew it was important to implement a better customer program by assessing how healthy the company was, and through asking the right questions.
+When Denis started at Selina he knew it was important to implement a better customer service platform and IVR support system by assessing how healthy the company was, and through asking the right questions.
 For Selina, with then 22 hotels, it was important to improve the customer platform tools and do the due diligence required when choosing a new platform partner.
 They needed to better collect info about their guests, as they were scaling and growing quickly.
 Figuring out what processes to keep and to replace, in order to continue to create a human connection and value was key.
 It was important to measure what the current situation was, mapping out a full blueprint of work to be done, and finding the right tool was an important step.
 As a growing business this piece was super important in order for them to hit their KPIs.

 For Chelsie at SnackNation, her assessment started with a framework of focusing on the customer, structure, people, and goals.
 Starting at SnackNation as a consultant for two weeks helped her get a larger understanding of what she was getting into.
 She requested to start as a consultant to help her assess the current structure.
 From there, she was able to take a look at the customer and the people side, which are most important.
 Asking questions like ‘Do we have the right people on the team with the right skill sets?’
 Also, analyzing the metrics and data, retention, and net-churn.
 ‘What are the reasons people are cancelling?’ and looking at the team structure were all factors that Chelsie was able to assess during her start with SnackNation.